jakelevi1996/forward_grad_public/README.md

 # forward_grad_public

-Public repository for paper "On The Scalability Of Forward Gradients, Evolutionary Strategies, And Control Variates"
+Public repository for paper "On The Scalability Of Forward Gradients, Evolutionary Strategies, And Control Variates".

 ## Installation